Nextomics/NextPolish/doc/OPTION.md

 # NextPolish

-NextPolish requires at least one assembly file (option: genome) and one read files list (option: sgs_fofn) as input, it works with gzip'd FASTA and FASTQ formats and uses a config file to pass options, see [here](./run.cfg) for an example.
+NextPolish requires at least one assembly file (option: genome) and one read files list (option: sgs_fofn or lgs_fofn) as input, it works with gzip'd FASTA and FASTQ formats and uses a config file to pass options, see [here](./run.cfg) for an example.

 * **INPUT**
     - genome file